- Introduction to Hydroponic Growing | Article | Johnny's Selected Seeds

 POTENTIAL FOR REDUCED LABOR & OTHER RESOURCE INPUTS

 An increasing number of power-reducing technologies can be practicably applied to hydroponic operations: LED lighting for inside and geothermal power for bigger, outdoor facilities, for example.
-As distinct from traditional soil growing, no tilling, plowing, or weeding is needed in hydroponics systems.
+As distinct from traditional soil growing, there is no need for tilling, plowing, or weeding in hydroponics systems.
 Aquaponic systems, in particular, require little to no fertilizer input, as the waste of the live fish grown in tanks can be converted into the nitrogen-rich food the plants need, and the plants in turn can be used to clean the water for recycling back to the fish tanks.
-And by virtue of their ability to be installed proximal to a market, fewer transportation costs may be involved in producing food in hydroponic systems, thereby helping to reduce its carbon footprint.
+And by virtue of their ability to be installed proximal to a market, there may be fewer transportation costs involved in producing food in hydroponic systems, thereby helping to reduce its carbon footprint.

 Whether a grower's everyday values include environmental, fiscal, or social responsibility, hydroponics offers some major practical advantages.

-4 • Scheduling What to Plant & When
+4 • Planting Programs: Scheduling What to Plant & When

-In areas with cold winters and moderate summers, fruiting crops are usually started in the winter or early spring and terminated the following fall or winter.
+While hydroponic production can follow much the same seasonal cycles as soil-based culture, conditions within the hydroponic setting are more amenable to tight control, allowing for intensive management protocols to maximize ROI.
+In areas with cold winters and moderate summers, fruiting crops can be started in the winter or early spring and terminated the following fall or winter.
 In areas with summers that are prohibitively hot for growing, the opposite crop schedule is often used.
-Seedlings are started in the summer, transplanted into the greenhouse after the hottest weather has passed, and grown through the winter to be terminated the following year before the hottest weather.
+Seedlings are started in the summer, transplanted into the greenhouse after the hottest weather has passed, and grown through the winter to be terminated the following year before the hottest weather returns.

-5 • Specialty Techniques: Multiseeding & Living Harvests of Lettuce, Greens & Herbs
+5 • Specialty Hydroponic Techniques: Multiseeding & Living Harvests of Lettuce, Greens & Herbs

 The "living harvest" concept is one to which hydroponics is especially well-suited.
-Since plants can be quickly and efficiently removed from the system with their roots intact, growers are harvesting lettuce, greens, and herbs by pulling them out of the system and selling them without cutting.
+Since plants can be quickly and efficiently removed from the system with their roots intact, growers are harvesting lettuce, greens, and herbs by pulling them from the system for sale as whole plants.
 The main advantage of this method is the prolonged shelf life, as the damp roots continue to feed the plant.
 Produce sold in this fashion is usually packaged in clamshells or individually bagged, to protect other produce from contact with the roots and nutrient solution.

 6 • How to Choose Varieties Suited for Hydroponics